SaulMurillo1/HTTP-ReconnaissanceLab/README.md

 <h2>Description</h2>
-This project consists of using the Linux tools such as Nmap, WhatWeb, HTTPie, & Browsh in order to help enumerate information about a target IIS (Internet Information Services) server.
+This project consists of using the Linux tools such as Nmap, WhatWeb, & HTTPie in order to help enumerate information about a target IIS (Internet Information Services) server.
 <br />
 <br />
 Internet Information Services (IIS) is a flexible, general-purpose web server from Microsoft that runs on Windows systems to serve requested HTML pages or files.